CSc-71010-CSCI-77100-Fall-2022/Syllabus/syllabus.md

 - Engage in active learning activities in class, such as research discussions.
 - Practice developing a research or novel-industrial project through all its stages: formulating a research problem, posing research questions, gathering related work, designing a solution, evaluating the solution empirically, writing a research paper.
 - Have fun learning.

+## Course Organization

+The course will have the following parts:

+### Lectures by the Instructor

+I will present an overview of some basic **static analyses** and the related **program transformations**.
+The goal of these lectures is to establish some background for the project.
+No previous knowledge of program analysis is expected.
+I will start from scratch and will cover both a number of specific analyses/transformations as well as the corresponding theoretical foundations.

+### Homework

+There will be several homework assignments with small problems related to the material presented in the lectures.
+Each will be assigned in Blackboard along with submission instructions.
+The exact instructions will follow.

+### Project

+The project may be implemented individual or with small teams (2-4 students).
+Projects should be specific to each student/student team and tailored to her/his ongoing and future research.

 ## Textbooks and Materials